Step 7 - Add Terrain

 • hillshade-exaggeration: Controls how dramatic the terrain looks (0.0 to 1.0)

-• hillshade-illumination-direction: Direction of the light source (0-359 degrees)
+• hillshade-illumination-direction: Direction of the light source, measured in degrees from north (0–359)

 Test Your Map